sudheermuthyala/terraform-/06-terraform-state/84-terraform-Backend-remote-State-Storage/README.md

 ## What is the probleam with the local state file and how we resolve it with Remote state file
 **with the local state file**
 - Multiple Team Members cannot update the infrastructure as they don't have asscess to state file.
-- this means we need to store State file in a sheared location
+- this means we need to store State file in a shared location.